Top 6 C# List Performance Examples for Faster Code

 }

-Use foreach Loop for Iteration
+Prefer foreach Over for Loops for Iteration

 Let’s take a look at how work loop foreach and for: